Brave-class patrol boat: Brave class

 The Royal Navy abandoned the idea of large scale coastal forces in 1957, so only two Braves were built for the Royal Navy.
 The two Braves, along with a single member of the Dark class, formed the Coastal Forces Trials and Special Service Squadron, based at Gosport.
 These were used to maintain proficiency in Coastal Forces operations, also being used as targets and for fishery protection.
 The two Braves were retired from use in 1970.

 Ferocity and derivatives

 The Braves were expensive boats, so as a private venture, Vospers produced a simpler derivative, Ferocity.
 This was smaller than the Braves, with an overall length of 90 ft 8 in and was powered by two Proteus engines instead of three, which were supplemented by two diesel engines for cruising.
 Construction was all wooden to minimise costs.
 Despite the reduced size and power, performance and armament were similar to the Braves.
 While Ferocity herself was not sold, it formed the basis for a number of boats for export.
-These included sales to West Germany (two, called the Vosper class), Denmark (five of the Søløven class), Greece, Malaysia for the RMN in 1966 (four craft), Brunei and Libya, and was also the basis for the Scimitar-class fast training boat.
+These included sales to West Germany (two, called the Vosper class), Denmark (six of the Søløven class), Greece, Malaysia for the RMN in 1966 (four craft), Brunei and Libya, and was also the basis for the Scimitar-class fast training boat.

-Boats
+Boats in class

 The two RN craft were both built by Vospers at Portchester: